Let's use our imaginations for a moment.

 Instead of unlimited fruit snacks, you could offer occasional healthy treats like fresh fruit and granola bars.

-Offering a suitable alternative won't quell all the anger, but it'll show that the company is still making an effort to help employees meet certain needs that were met with the previous benefit.
+Offering a suitable alternative may not quell all the resentment, but it'll show that the company is still making an effort to help employees meet certain needs that were met with the previous benefit.5.
+Be Transparent

 When you kill off a benefit, one of the first thoughts that will run through employee brains is, "Is the company in trouble?"